SinanAltintug/DSA210-Netflix-Project/README.md

 ## Expected Findings
 - Certain languages and genres may consistently perform better in audience and critic ratings.

-- High trailer view counts might correlate with stronger IMDb scores, reflecting audience anticipation.

-- Netflix Originals may have different rating trends compared to licensed content.

 - Production year and film duration may influence ratings significantly.

-- Actor and director reputation might play a role in the perceived quality of content.
+- Director reputation might play a role in the perceived quality of content.

+- Budget may be a critical aspect regarding to user ratings.

 ## Challenges and Future Improvements
-- **Dataset Size Constraints**: Since the dataset is manually compiled, the sample size will be limited compared to large-scale, publicly available datasets.
+- **Dataset Size Constraints**: Missing values can be misleading since we are dealing with very large datasets.

 - **Data Gaps**: Some attributes, such as exact watch time or regional viewership statistics, may not be readily available.

-- **Selection Bias**: As the films and shows are selected manually, there is a possibility of unintentional bias in the dataset.

 - **Potential Expansions**: Future iterations of this project could involve increasing the dataset size and incorporating additional metrics, such as streaming hours from Netflix (if accessible), to provide deeper insights into audience preferences and content engagement.